sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 Logging in on the softdrive
 ---------------------------

-After you have been added to the ``softdrive`` group, you can log in on the software distribution node, using your grid username and password:
+After you have been added to the ``softdrive`` group, you can log in on the software distribution node, using your Grid username and password:

 .. code-block:: bash